-There’s a lot that’s really cool about Apple’s 2015 MacBooks.
+There’s a lot that’s really cool about Apple’s MacBook.

-But the coolest thing about them, for VO talent that will use these laptops, seems to be pretty boring to most people.
+But the coolest thing about it, for VO talent that will use these laptops, seems to be pretty boring to most people.

 Apple’s not even touting it – you have to look in the fine print to find it.